Does your kitty have long and sharp nails?

-Grinding your cat’s nails means that they won’t be as long and pointed so, you won’t get scratched all the time.
+Grinding your kitty’s nails means that they won’t be as long and pointed so, you won’t get scratched all the time.

 Cats love to scratch themselves and, if they have long nails, they might end up hurting themselves as well.
 So, you can avoid that altogether by grinding your kitty’s nails and keeping them perfectly groomed at all times.